 The Ring of Brodgar, a great stone circle probably used for rituals or astronomical observations, dates from around 2500 to 2000 BC.
 The circle originally comprised 60 stones, of which only 27 remain standing today.
 Its exact purpose remains a mystery, but its precision and scale reflect a society of surprising sophistication.

-The Standing Stones of Stenness, even older than Brodgar, is one of the earliest stone circles in Britain and is thought to date from around 3100 BC.
+The Standing Stones of Stenness, even older than Brodgar, are one of the earliest stone circles in Britain and are thought to date from around 3100 BC.
 It originally consisted of 12 stones, with a massive central hearth, hinting at ceremonial gatherings and social rituals.

 The arrival of the Norsemen around the eighth century marked a new chapter in Orkney’s history.
 The Vikings used the islands as a strategic base for their excursions and integrated with the local population.
 They left behind a rich heritage that can be seen in the Orkneyinga Saga—the historical narrative of the islands’ Viking Age—and in the many Old Norse place names still used today.